MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 When you apply a solution update, here are the high-level steps that you take:

 1. Make sure that all the prerequisites are completed.
-1. Identify the software version running on your system.
 1. Connect to your Azure Local instance via remote PowerShell.
+1. Confirm current installed software versions and verify that your cluster is in good health.
 1. Discover the updates that are available and filter the ones that you can apply to your system.
-1. Download the updates, assess the update readiness of your system and once ready, install the updates on your system.
-Track the progress of the updates.
+1. (Recommended) Pre-download the updates and assess the update readiness of your system.
+1. Install the updates and track the progress of the updates.
 If needed, you can also monitor the detailed progress.
 1. Verify the version of the updates installed.

 The time taken to install the updates might vary based on the following factors: